 What is a Knee Replacement?

 During this surgery, a surgeon removes damaged bone and cartilage from your thighbone, shinbone and kneecap.
-Then, the surgeon replaces it with an artificial ball-and-socket joint (prosthesis) made of metal compounds and high-grade plastics.
+Then, the surgeon replaces it with an artificial joint (prosthesis) made of metal compounds and high-grade plastics.

 Who should have a Knee Replacement?